-Take a look at our other wine tours
+Take a look at our wine tour options

-You can learn more about Willamette Valley’s history by booking one of the available wine tours in Willamette Valley.
+You can learn more about this world class wine region by booking one of the available wine tours in Willamette Valley.

 Willamette Valley Nested AVAs

-Part of what makes going on the best wine tours Willamette Valley has to offer exciting is the vast number of American Viticulture Areas (AVAs).
-Ten of the 19 AVAs in Oregon are located within the Willamette Valley.
-These ten distinct wine-growing regions in Willamette Valley differ in factors like geographical location, soil, and climate that greatly impact the wines produced there.
+Part of what makes going on the best wine tours Willamette Valley has to offer is the many American Viticultural Areas (AVAs) there.
+Ten of Oregon’s 19 AVAs are in the Willamette Valley near Portland.
+These ten wine regions in the valley differ in location, soil, climate and other factors that affect the wines produced there.

 Willamette Valley Geography and Soil Types

-Willamette Valley’s multiple growing regions each uniquely affect the local wine grapes due to their differing climate and soil types.
-While exploring the area through Willamette wine tours you’ll find the flavor and profile of the wines varies depending on these factors.
-A Pinot Noir from the Chahalem Mountains with Loess soils (windblown volcanic) will taste quite different from one produced in the Ribbon Ridge AVA with its marine sedimentary soils, though the wine is created from the same grape varietal.
+The different growing areas in Willamette Valley uniquely affect the local grapes.
+This is because of differences in climate and soil types.
+When you do Willamette wine tours, you’ll find the flavors and profiles vary based on these factors.
+A Pinot Noir from the Chahalem Mountains with windblown volcanic soils will taste very different from one from Ribbon Ridge with its marine sedimentary soils.
+But both use the same grape variety.

-The difference in microclimates and soil types has led many vintners in the area to produce single-vineyard pinot noirs to better bottle the distinct flavors and aromas of their specific terroir (geography and soil).
+The different microclimates and soils have led many local vintners to make single-vineyard pinot noirs.
+This better captures the distinct flavors and aromas of their specific terroirs.

 Willamette Valley Food Recommendations